Publication Ethics & Malpractices

 Advertising Policy

-• All new advertisements will be reviewed prior to publication or electronic posting.
+• All new advertisements will be reviewed before publication or electronic posting.

 • Advertising or sponsorship should not influence editorial decisions.